EXETER COOKERY SCHOOL'S GUIDE TO LOCAL FOOD PRODUCERS

 PROUD MEMBERS OF TASTE OF THE WEST

-Taste of the West are the largest independent regional food group in the UK, and are here to promote and support fantastic local food and drink from this region.
-That's Cornwall, Devon, Dorset, Gloucestershire, Somerset and Wiltshire.
+Taste of the West are the largest independent regional food group in the UK, and are here to promote and support fantastic local food and drink from this region that encompasses Devon, Cornwall, Dorset, Gloucestershire, Somerset and Wiltshire.

 The organisation's aim is to champion food and drink producers in the West Country, as well as all the places that serve and sell them, to prove that when it comes to what you eat and drink, it really is best in the South West.